HabitatFramework/TechnicalGuide/preface/preface.rst

 This Preface explains a little about the HLU Tool, the community of people who develop and use it, and the licensing conditions for using and distributing it.

-:doc:`../introduction/introduction` explains why the HLU Tool is needed, what it does and where it comes from.

-:doc:`../concepts/concepts` is a brief outline of the key concepts of the HLU Tool.

-:doc:`../menus/menus` describes all the user interface menu items and buttons on the HLU Tool.

-:doc:`../interface/interface` describes all the user interface windows and components of the HLU Tool.
+:doc:`../installation/installation` details the system requirements and describes how to install the HLU Tool.

+:doc:`../configuration/configuration` describes how to connect to HLU Tool database and GIS application.

+:doc:`Access <../access/access>` provides instructions on how to link an Access front-end to a SQL Server database.

 :doc:`../database/database` outlines the database structure and how to adapt the data for local requirements.

-:doc:`FAQ <../faq/faq>` has a list of commonly asked questions and their answers.

 :doc:`../appendix/appendix` introduces tips for optimising performance and known issues with the tool.